Consulting Presentation Automation: The Slide Deck Bottleneck Is Eating Your Engagement Margins

 That's the difference between a client who says "let me think about it" and a client who says "when can we start implementation?"

-Your capacity increases without adding headcount
+Your firm's capacity increases without adding headcount

 The Consultants Who've Already Made the Switch